marybeshaw/skill-building-program/badges-in-development/web-components/_micro_vulcanize.md

 1) Make a creative project that demonstrates the following:
 - [ ] Vulcanization of a group of elements
 - [ ] Inlining of external scripts/styles
-- [ ] Integration of vulcanziation into a build pipeline
+- [ ] Integration of vulcanization into a build pipeline

 2) Demonstrate how you've done all of #1 in your work or side-work